ARM-software/psa-api/doc/crypto/api/keys/management.rst

     The default formats are specified for each key type in the :secref:`key-types` chapter.

-    Non-default options can be specified with the default format, when appropriate for the key type.
+    Some options can be specified with the default format, when appropriate for the key type.
+    See the description of each format option for details.

+    .. subsection:: Compatible key types

-    .. todo:: Describe options that can be used with keys in the default format.
+        All key types can be used with the default format.

+    .. subsection:: Key format options

+        *   `PSA_KEY_FORMAT_OPTION_EC_POINT_COMPRESSED` (for Weierstrass elliptic curve keys)

 .. macro:: PSA_KEY_FORMAT_RSA_PUBLIC_KEY
     :definition: /* implementation-defined value */